 This two-year pathway is designed to train future academic leaders in clinical geriatrics with additional expertise in medical education.
 A primary goal of this training program is develop a health care workforce that improves health outcomes for older adults by integrating geriatrics into primary care, maximizing patient and family engagement, and transforming the healthcare system.

-Training in this pathway includes courses on teaching skills and curriculum development as well as opportunities for supervised teaching, clinical training in geriatric medicine, and research in curriculum development and implementation science.
+Training in this pathway includes the opportunity to take courses on teaching skills and curriculum development as well as opportunities for supervised teaching, clinical training in geriatric medicine, and research in curriculum development and implementation science.

 Sponsored by the Geriatric Workforce Enhancement Program (GWEP) of the Health Resources and Services Administration (HRSA), this program is designed for physicians who plan to pursue careers as educators in geriatric medicine.
 Applicants must have MD or DO degree and will have graduated from a US medical residency in internal medicine or family medicine.
-They must be eligible for funding under HRSA requirements (visa/citizenship) and commit to two years of training - one year of clinical training (see Clinical Pathway for description) and one year of educator training.
+They must be eligible for funding under HRSA requirements (U.S. citizen or permanent resident) and commit to two years of training - one year of clinical training (see Clinical Pathway for description) and one year of educator training.
 The second year of the fellowship is structured to allow time for skills development (coursework and mentored teaching in a clinical setting with trainees).
-There is also an opportunity/expectation for a scholarly project in the second year, with a goal of at least one manuscript submission.
+There is also an opportunity/expectation for a scholarly project in the second year with a goal of at least one manuscript submission.

 The program only accepts one fellow into the program each year.